 This Europace wine cooler features a 3 layered clear glass door that gives better thermal insulation and energy efficiency.
 This model comes with a 5 years compressor warranty and 1-year parts warranty.

-Make sure to buy a fridge that is energy efficient.
-The last thing you want is for your fridge to bump up your electrical bill and you get a whopping sum to pay off each month.
-It is easy to find an energy-efficient fridge in Singapore, just look for the energy label like the one above.
+Make sure to buy fridges in Singapore that are energy efficient.
+The last thing you want is for your refrigerator to bump up your electrical bill and you get a whopping sum to pay off each month.
+It is easy to find energy-efficient fridges in Singapore, just look for the energy label like the one above.